nithinphilips/bbwifimusicsync/BlackberryClient/WifiMusicSync/README.md

 org.json.me Issues
 ------------------
-SDK 6.0.0 includes `org.json.me` package and the source files must be excuded from the build for the compiling to work.
+SDK 6.0.0 and above includes `org.json.me` package and the source files must be excuded from the build for the compiling to work.

+### For OS 7.0.0 Builds
+ * Currently there are no 7.0 specific features.
+Build against the 6.0.0 API instead.

 ### For OS 6.0.0 Builds
  1. Right click on **org.json.me** package in the Package Explorer.